March 02, 2023

 As with any digital transformation project, cybersecurity is complex and requires true commitment in a partnership.

-This means it’s incumbent on the service provider to take the initiative and play a key role in positioning themselves at the heart of your IT operations—as an extension of the company and not just an outsourced solution provider.
+Your MSP partner should take the initiative and play a key role in positioning themselves at the heart of your IT operations—as an extension of the company and not just an outsourced solution provider.

 What kind of accreditation does your security partner have?